ApexTheCactus/Kraylites/masterdoc.md

 Kraylites primarily reproduce asexually, scattering pieces of themselves into the ground as "seeds" that root and sprout into new Kraylites after many years.
 They are also capable of a form of reproductive synthesis in which two or more Kraylites with sufficiently different patterns may join together to produce an entirely new pattern-seed taking features from all parents involved.
 ## Society
+The closest Kraylites have to the concept of a family is known as a "strain" and bears little resemblance to the family units of other civilizations, bridging the concepts of a family and a race.
+Strains are based primarily on direct lineage, determined by similarities in pattern and overall form among Kraylites within their lineage, though it is not unheard of for Kraylites of different strains to seek membership in a new strain under certain circumstances.
+New strains are created by the synthesis of multiple Kraylites with distinct patterns.
+A strain may have as few as one and up to millions of members, averaging several hundred to several thousand individual Kraylites per strain.
+Kraylites of a particular strain often root in the same ancestral rooting grounds and live in the surrounding area.
+Depending on the size of the strain, this may vary from small rooting groves surrounded by a simple village or town, to grand cities encircling a massive forest of rooted Kraylites.

+This has had a profound influence on their political structure, causing the formation of many city-states.
+These city-states are often ruled as a benevolent dictatorship by the eldest unrooted Kraylite living among them, known as the Executor.
+An Executor may willingly pass their powers on to any other Kraylite within their strain by invoking a particular ceremony known as the Rite of Succession, often performed in the event of the current Executor planning to root in the near future.
+Otherwise, an unworthy Executor in power may only be removed by invoking the Rite of Assertion, in which the general populace of a strain awakens an older (and hopefully wiser) Kraylite from their root, who may then assert authority based of their claim of greater wisdom and experience.
+In the event of an Executor's untimely death, the role of Executor falls to the next eldest among the strain.
+Their primary form of large-scale government is the Assembly, in which all city-states of a particular planet are represented by their particular Executor, or a representative appointed by said Executor.
+Laws tend to vary little from city-state to city-state, but the Assembly has the power to handle cases of disagreements between states and facilitate many interactions between states.

+Each Assembly appoints a representative of it's own to the Krayl Grand Senate, mimicking the structure of it's constituent Assemblies, but the Grand Senate represents the Krayl civilization as a whole and may issue edicts empire-wide.